 There are more than 2 inspections performed for each site.
 The quality of the erosion controls and general site stabilization is observed at other inspection times, though not recorded unless there is a problem.
 If everything is ok, I get a verbal ok (usually noted in my phone records).
 Minor issues are resolved by pointing out spot areas in the field to the contractor.
+In 2013, there was a major issue with a contractor starting work without the required RIPDES Permit and not following comments from design engineer or Town engineer.
+Controls are adequately in place now.

-(Coast to Coast-1, Stonebridge-1, Carrs Pond-3, Centrex-2, D&D Irrigation-2)
+(Coast to Coast- many, Stonebridge-many, Carrs Pond- 2 for bond release, Pine Estates Phase 1- many)

-MINIMUM CONTROL MEASURE #5: POST CONSTRUCTION STORM WATER MANAGEMENT IN NEW DEVELOPMENT AND REVELOPMENT
+MINIMUM CONTROL MEASURE #5: POST CONSTRUCTION STORMWATER MANAGEMENT IN NEW DEVELOPMENT AND REVELOPMENT (Part IV 8.5 Constal Parmit)